 Traffic Enforcement Centre

 21-27 St Katharine's Street

-The next step is for the council or authority who issued the PCN to do one of the following:
+The next step is for the council or local authority who first issued the penalty charge notice (PCN) to do one of the following:

 There are certain instances where you can ask for extra time to challenge a court order.
-You may make a late challenge to an 'order of recovery' if:
+So, you may make a late challenge to an 'order of recovery' if:

-You must use the correct 'out of time' form.
+You need to use the correct 'out of time form'.
 It gives you an opportunity to explain why you are making a late challenge.
 Send the relevant form along with the one needed to challenge the order of recovery.

 Several things happen if an 'out of time' challenge gets accepted.
 First of all, the bailiffs must return any property that they seized.
 The council or authority must then decide the next step if the challenge is successful.

-What if the 'out of time' challenge gets refused by the council or the issuing authority?
-In this case, the Traffic Enforcement Centre (TEC) reviews it.
+So, what if the 'out of time' challenge gets refused by the council or the issuing authority?
+In this case, the Traffic Enforcement Centre (TEC) would review the case.